-EUR 207 000 for public supply and service contracts awarded by other types of contracting authorities.
+EUR 209 000 for public supply and service contracts awarded by other types of contracting authorities.

-According to Articles 7 of Directive 2004/18/EC and 4 of Directive 2014/24/EU the threshold applies to the estimated value of the services to be provided by the fund manager or the financial intermediary net of value-added tax (VAT).
+In accordance with Article 7 of Directive 2004/18/EC and Article 4 of Directive 2014/24/EU the threshold applies to the estimated value of the services to be provided by the body implementing the financial instrument net of value-added tax (VAT).

 The basis for calculating the estimated contract value is, for banking and other financial services, the fees, commissions payable, interests and other forms of remuneration (Article 9(8) of Directive 2004/18/EU, Article 5(13) Directive 2014/24/EU).

-Guidance on public procurement procedures and contract modifications
+Guidance on public procurement procedures

 The guidance for practitioners on the avoidance of the most common errors in public procurement could be usefully referred to by contracting authorities even if it covers procurements under Directive 2004/18/EC.
 It contains reminders on specific points that require particular attention, such as the scoping of the tender, the choice of the appropriate selection procedure, the definition of appropriate exclusion, selection and award criteria (avoiding confusion between them), the need to respect the applicable deadlines to give to tenderers sufficient time for the preparation and submission of an offer and the need to properly document the evaluation of the offers on the basis of the criteria announced.